LeadershipOctober 18, 2022

 Introduction

 This post will explore the definition of transformative leadership, how it differs from other leadership styles, and its potential benefits for individuals and organizations.
-By the end of this post you will have a better understanding of what transformative leadership can do for your unique leadership situation.
+By the end of this post, you will have a better understanding of what transformative leadership can do for your unique leadership situation.

 Servant Leaders

 Transformative leadership is also called servant leadership.
-A leader who serves is a leader who is a servant of the people rather than master over them; they actively and willingly contribute to developing their team.
+A leader who serves is a leader who is a servant of the people rather than a master over them; they actively and willingly contribute to developing their team.

-This type of leadership is to act with humility, inspire others to reach their full potential, and take an interest in the personal and professional development of others.Transformational leaders are typically charismatic individuals, not necessarily due to confidence or eloquence, but as a result of their inspirational and inclusionary words and actions.
+This type of leadership is to act with humility, inspire others to reach their full potential, and take an interest in the personal and professional development of others.
+Transformative leaders are typically charismatic individuals, not necessarily due to confidence or eloquence, but as a result of their inspirational and inclusionary words and actions.

 Charisma, in this sense, is the result of connecting with others.
 People want to be heard and understood; charisma is earned when a leader is genuinely interested in and considers the thoughts and opinions of others.
 Leaders with charisma recognize that the whole is greater than the sum of its parts.
 They seek collective growth by recognizing and nurturing the unique contributions of individuals.